jacopo-degattis/flacgo/README.md

 ## Features

-- Read FLAC metadata blocks
+- Read metadata from FLAC file.
-- High-level function to add new metadata
+- Add and remove metadata to/from the FLAC file.
+- Add or remove cover picture to/from a FLAC file.

 ## Example usage